The keep piles are spread across counters, beds, chairs and every other bare space in my path.

 The Best Way to Organize

 - Sort your “keep” pile by like items – The donate, recycle and trash piles have been taken care of.
 Once your left with the keep pile, it’s very helpful to sort it by like items.
 For example, my kitchen keep pile is separated into organizers, cookbooks, and condiments (These are the things that I haven’t figured out how to use or store yet.)

-- Then, I ‘go with what I know’ as I start putting away the keep pile.
-Meaning, the items that have a for sure spot get put away first.
+- Then, I ‘go with what I know’ as I start putting away the items that have a for sure spot get put away first.

 - Which leads me to compromise.
 My original plan was to make space in the pantry for extra paper towel rolls, napkins and distilled water.
 But I also wanted room for a few of my small appliances.
 Confronted with a lack of space for my original plan, I had to prioritize.
 Small appliances won.

 - Once I’m left with the items I haven’t quite figured out where to store, I stop; stepping away from the project to either do something completely unrelated or to look through Pinterest for inspiration.
 This always works!
 In fact, I had an aha moment and finally figured out where to store my entertaining and serving pieces.

 Home Organization Hacks